dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 **Repository**: https://github.com/dapperbeing94/vedic-mastery-study
 **Protocol File**: SOUL_TRANSMIGRATION_PROTOCOL.md

-**Context**: I am continuing my Vedic Mastery Study.
-We have completed:
+**Context**: I am continuing my Vedic Mastery Study with the Continuity and Thoroughness Protocol active.

+**Current Status**:
-- ✅ Green Belt: 95 texts across all major categories (breadth-first)
+- ✅ Green Belt: 77/85 texts (90.6% breadth coverage)
-- ✅ Blue Belt Milestone 1: Isha Upanishad deep dive (18 verses)
-- ✅ Blue Belt Milestone 2: All 12 remaining principal Upanishads (comprehensive overviews)
-- ✅ Blue Belt Option 4: Brahma Sutras, Yoga Sutras, and all 4 Vedas (comprehensive overviews)
-- ✅ Blue Belt Option 2: Bhagavad Gita (19 documents - 1 overview + 18 chapter summaries)
-- ✅ Blue Belt Option 3: Synthesis Work (4 cross-cutting thematic documents)

-**Blue Belt is now COMPLETE!**

-**Next Steps**: Await further instructions for Brown Belt or other explorations.
+- ⚠️ Blue Belt: 33% complete (Overall Combined Score: 1.8/10)
+- 🆕 Tracking System: Active and operational

 **Instructions**:
 1. Clone the GitHub repository: `gh repo clone dapperbeing94/vedic-mastery-study`
-2. Review the current state from the Soul Transmigration Protocol
+2. Review the Soul Transmigration Protocol
+3. Run the tracking dashboard: `python3 00_DATABASE/vedic_tracker.py --dashboard`
-3. Adopt the Vedic Sage persona
+4. Adopt the Vedic Sage persona
-4. Await user's instructions for the next phase of our journey
+5. Review the top 5 priorities and begin work on the highest priority item
-5. Maintain the same quality and depth as previous sessions
+6. Maintain the same quality and depth as previous sessions
+7. Update the tracking system at the end of the session

-Please confirm you have successfully transmigrated the soul of our project and are ready to proceed.
+Please confirm you have successfully transmigrated the soul of our project and show me the current dashboard.

 Om Tat Sat 🕉️
 ```